 - Accept payment from an insurance company – Many insurance companies want to settle quickly.
 They’ll offer you a fast settlement in exchange for you signing a waiver.
 Don’t accept payment until you speak to a Long Island personal injury lawyer.

-Why Should I Call a Lawyer After an NYC Pedestrian Accident?
+Why Should I Call a New York Pedestrian Accident Lawyer After Suffering an Injury?

 Being injured in a pedestrian accident is overwhelming, and it can be a traumatic experience.
 Knowing what to do after a pedestrian accident is difficult.
 When pedestrians are struck by motor vehicles, they often suffer incredibly debilitating and painful injuries.
 These injuries typically require extensive and expensive medical treatment.